Click Below For More Info On:

 There are multiple uses for Infrared Cameras, from finding roof leaks, plumbing leaks under concrete slabs, leaks in air condition ductwork to checking insulation inside walls and ceilings.

-SI.com is the only residential and commercial inspection firm in Tampa Bay with a Level 1 certification.
-Others say they have or use a camera as a "tool" but unless they are certified they do not know how to use the information the camera provides.
+SI.com is the only residential and commercial inspection firm in Tampa Bay with a Level 1 Certification.
+Other inspection companies say they have or use a camera as a “tool” but unless they are certified they do not know how to use the information the camera provides, nor are they able to testify in court as to the camera’s findings.
+Whether it be commercial, residential or industrial, we pride ourselves on a quick turnaround time and are willing to make special arrangements to expedite the reviews and field reports for our clients.

 Building Envelopes and Structures